 Federal Student Loans

 After completing a Free Application for Federal Student Aid or FAFSA, all first-time Direct Loan student borrowers will be required to sign a Master Promissory Note (MPN).
-The MPN is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the U.S. Department of Education.
+The MPN is a legal document where a student promises to repay his / her loan(s) and any accrued interest and fees to the U.S. Department of Education.
 The MPN will also explain the terms and conditions of the loan, which we advise you read and understand prior to signing.

-There are two types of Direct Loans: Subsidized Direct Loans and Unsubsidized Direct Loans.
-With subsidized loans, interest does not accrue on the loan until the student graduates or leaves the school for any reason.
-With unsubsidized loans, interest accrues on the loan upon disbursement.
+Subsidized loans are available to undergraduate students with financial need.
+The interest does not accrue on the Subsidized loan until the student graduates or leaves the school for any reason.
+With Unsubsidized loans, the interest will accrue on the loan upon disbursement.
 If you choose not to pay the interest while you are in school and during grace periods and deferment or forbearance periods, your interest will accrue (accumulate) and be capitalized (that is, your interest will be added to the principal amount of your loan).
 However, no principal payments are due until the loan enters official repayment (6 months after graduating or leaving school).

 When looking at loan financing options, students should always start with the Federal Direct Loan program.
-The Direct Loan Program is the federal government's main loan program and accounts for more financial aid dollars in our nation than any other source.
+The Direct Loan Program is the federal government's primary loan program and accounts for more financial aid dollars in our nation than any other source.
 Maximum annual loan limits are determined by the federal government and apply to all colleges equally.
 For Dependent students who borrow the annual maximum Federal Direct Loan each year and graduate in four years, their cumulative Direct Loan borrowing will equal $27,000.

 First-Year: $3,500 and $2,000 additional unsubsidized

 Independent Students and Dependent undergraduate students whose parents are unable to obtain Parent PLUS Loans:

 Graduate: $20,500 unsubsidized